cyreilv7/image-service/README.md

 The follownig is a microservice implementation for my partner's 361 project.
 It is an API that is run locally.
 The code written in getJobs.js calls 2 github API sources that contain company names that are hiring for new grad roles and intern roles.
 When the API is called it returns a JS object of the company name and its logo.

 In order to request data, a user should install node-fetch to gather the entire list of companys and logos.
+Also, prior to running the index.js file, please make sure Node and Express are installed.
 The code below is one example of how to request the data in JS:
 ```
 import fetch from 'node-fetch';
 let responseData;